History of the San Francisco 49ers: 1989

 The following year, coach Bill Walsh retired, and his defensive coordinator and handpicked successor, George Seifert, took over head coaching duties.
 The 49ers then steamrolled through the league to finish 14–2 and gain home-field advantage throughout the playoffs.
 Their two losses were by a combined 5 points.
 In the first round, they crushed the Vikings, 41–13.
-In the NFC Championship game, they blew out the Los Angeles Rams 30–3 before crushing the Denver Broncos 55–10 in Super Bowl XXIV – setting a record for points scored and widest margin of victory in a Super Bowl, amongst others.
+In the NFC Championship game, they blew out the Los Angeles Rams 30–3 before crushing the Denver Broncos 55–10 in Super Bowl XXIV – setting a record for points scored and widest margin of victory in a Super Bowl, among others.
 Montana himself set many Super Bowl records (some since tied or surpassed) en route to his third Super Bowl MVP.
 In winning the Super Bowl, the 49ers became the only team to win back-to-back Super Bowls under different head coaches.
 This 1989 championship squad is often regarded as one of the most dominant teams ever, winning all three playoff games by a combined 100 points.

 1990–1992

 In 1990, the 49ers won their first ten games, and they eventually finished 14–2.
 They ripped through the season, and the coveted third consecutive Super Bowl victory seemed within reach.
 In the playoffs, the 49ers dispatched the Washington Redskins 28–10, setting up a conference championship game with the New York Giants.
-Despite not scoring a touchdown in the game, the Giants took advantage of a 4th quarter injury to Montana and converted a faked punt attempt to thwart the 49ers attempt at a "three-peat."
+Despite not scoring a touchdown in the game, the Giants took advantage of a 4th quarter injury to Montana and converted a faked punt attempt to thwart the 49ers attempt at a "three-peat".
 The Giants kicked a last-second field goal after recovering a Roger Craig fumble in the final minutes of the game, winning 15–13 and going on to win Super Bowl XXV.

 During their quest for a "three-peat" between 1988 and 1990, the 49ers set a league record with 18 consecutive road victories.

 Joe Montana then missed the following two seasons with a recurring elbow injury.
 Following the 1990 season, the 49ers left team stalwarts Roger Craig and Ronnie Lott unprotected and let them go to the Los Angeles Raiders via Plan B free agency.

 In 1991, Steve Young injured the thumb on his throwing hand and later was sidelined with an injured knee.
 After 10 games, the 49ers had a record of 4–6.
 Backup quarterback Steve Bono helped the team win five of its next six games with Young sidelined.
-In the final game of the season, Monday night versus the NFC's #2 seed, Young returned and the 49ers embarrassed the Chicago Bears 52–14, finishing 10–6.
+In the final game of the season, Monday night versus the NFC's No. 2 seed, Young returned and the 49ers embarrassed the Chicago Bears 52–14, finishing 10–6.
 However, the team missed qualifying for the playoffs by virtue of losing tiebreakers to the Atlanta Falcons.
 The 1992 and 1993 seasons saw a resurgent 49er team under the leadership of Steve Young, but a sub-par defense could only take them to the NFC Championship game before falling to the Dallas Cowboys each time.